Tokugawa shogunate: History

 Society in the Tokugawa period, unlike in previous shogunates, was supposedly based on the strict class hierarchy originally established by Toyotomi Hideyoshi.
 The daimyō (lords) were at the top, followed by the warrior-caste of samurai, with the farmers, artisans, and traders ranking below.
 In some parts of the country, particularly smaller regions, daimyō, and samurai were more or less identical, since daimyō might be trained as samurai, and samurai might act as local rulers.

-Otherwise, the largely inflexible nature of this social stratification system unleashed disruptive forces over time.
+The largely inflexible nature of this social stratification system unleashed disruptive forces over time.
 Taxes on the peasantry were set at fixed amounts that did not account for inflation or other changes in monetary value.
-As a result, the tax revenues collected by the samurai landowners were worth less and less over time.
-This often led to numerous confrontations between noble but impoverished samurai and well-to-do peasants, ranging from simple local disturbances to much larger rebellions.
-None, however, proved compelling enough to seriously challenge the established order until the arrival of foreign powers.
-A 2017 study found that peasant rebellions and collective desertion ("flight") lowered tax rates and inhibited state growth in the Tokugawa shogunate.
+As a result, the tax revenues collected by the samurai landowners increasingly declined over time.
+A 2017 study found that peasant rebellions and desertion lowered tax rates and inhibited state growth in the Tokugawa shogunate.
+By the mid-18th century, both the shogun and daimyos were hampered by financial difficulties, whereas more wealth flowed to the merchant class.
+Peasant uprisings and samurai discontent became increasingly prevalent.
+Some reforms were enacted to attend to these issues such as the Kansei reform (1787–1793) by Matsudaira Sadanobu.
+He bolstered the bakufu's rice stockpiles and mandated daimyos to follow suit.
+He cut down urban spending, allocated reserves for potential famines, and urged city-dwelling peasants to return to rural areas.

+By 1800, Japan included five cities with over 100,000 residents, and three among the world's twenty cities that had more than 300,000 inhabitants.
+Edo likely claimed the title of the world's most populous city, housing over one million people.